ditchfieldcaleb/stock-project/README.md

 After a few seconds, navigate to <http://localhost:9000>

+## Running Tests

+To run all tests, execute the command `sbt test`

+Test files/classes are located in `/test/controllers/`

+The main test file is `FunctionalSpec.scala`

 ## Some Details

 Stock prices are fetched from <https://iexcloud.io>.
 I've created an account, so the api key located in `/app/stocks/Stock.scala is my own.` You should replace this API key with yours.